EmmanuelM-A/ifogsim-wot-extension/README.md

 ### Prerequisites

+**Note - Knowledge and familiarity with iFogSim** will make it easier to understand and debug the application construction mechanism and simulation process.

 Before setting up the project, ensure you have the following installed:

 - **Java Development Kit (JDK) 8 or later** – Required to compile and run the simulation.